 Part of that choice, for atypical anorexia patients, is to accept that they are indeed "sick enough" despite their weight or BMI not necessarily conforming to a falsified stereotype.

 While types of treatment vary widely depending on practitioners and treatment centers, standard treatment for atypical anorexia, according to the National Eating Disorders Association, might include intensive inpatient or outpatient treatment (depending on the severity of illness), partial hospitalization, and/or psychotherapy (i.e., cognitive behavioral therapy, dialectical behavior therapy, evidence-based treatment, etc.).
 "All eating disorders require similar treatment in that it isn't just one factor to focus on and is multifactorial, requiring a supportive treatment team," Savoy tells me.
 Research shows that a multidisciplinary team consisting of a medical doctor, psychiatrist, therapist, and a dietitian is most effective for lasting recovery, while medications as adjunctive treatment might also be considered on a case-by-case basis.

 Considering wellness-based healing methods.

-Within my own journey toward recovery, once I was neurobiologically restored, I found acupuncture to be a wonderful healing method (in conjunction with biweekly therapy sessions, weekly dietitian checkups, and close, constant monitoring from my PCP), especially in terms of restoring my menstrual cycle, a function that is lost by many sufferers of anorexia who are faced with amenorrhea.
-And meditation, restorative yoga, and journaling have been invaluable supplements in my recovery process.
+Within my own journey toward recovery, once I was neurobiologically restored, I found acupuncture to be a wonderful healing method (in conjunction with biweekly therapy sessions, weekly dietitian checkups, and close, constant monitoring from my PCP), especially in terms of restoring my menstrual cycle, a function that is lost by many sufferers of anorexia.
+In addition to acupuncture, meditation, restorative yoga, and journaling have also been invaluable supplements to my recovery process.